 The only 100 percent organic spa in Boston (on pretty Newbury Street, no less), Balans specializes in plant-based treatments.
-This is a full-service outfit with an adjacent wellness center for any nutrition, meditation, and exercise needs.
+This is a full-service outfit with an adjacent wellness center for nutrition, meditation, and exercise needs.
 The facials are customized entirely to your skin and accompanied by a complimentary nutrition and health consultation (if you like).
 Aside from the aesthetic treatments, Balans has a flotation tank to help fully relax the mind, the idea being to remove any kind of stimulant—unless you want to listen to music or a guided meditation.
 This water is Dead Sea–level salty by way of Epsom salts, to permeate the skin with essential minerals, so floating isn’t something you need to think about—it just happens.
-The massages can be boosted with body brushing to further help with lymphatic drainage.
+The massages can be boosted with body brushing, too.

 Beacon Hill Yoga

 57 Phillips St, Beacon Hill

 Regular classes aside, Beacon Hill offers real yoga workshops, because sometimes you may want to skip the Saturday brunch line and spend two hours stretching and decompressing, and maybe even learn how to do a handstand.
 The instructors are hands-on and will adjust you throughout the class to ensure you’re getting the most out of it.
 There is no pressure to keep up, and it’s calming and friendly.
 Classes are small (around ten people), so there’s none of the usual scrambling for mat space.